 Flat Plate Deflection & Stress Calculator

 Find the maximum deflection and bending stress of a flat plate under uniform pressure or a central point load.
 Supports rectangular and circular plates with simply supported, clamped, or two-opposite-edges-fixed boundaries, using classical thin-plate theory and Roark coefficients.
+Pair the bending stress with our von Mises or Mohr's circle calculators for a full stress-state or yield check.

 Flat Plate Calculator